clipchamp/clipchamp-wordpress/readme.txt

 = Do my users' videos go through Clipchamp servers? =

-No, all videos your users create get processed on your website visitors' client devices and uploaded from there straight to you.
+No, all videos your users create get processed on your website visitors' devices and uploaded from there straight to you.
 Clipchamp never sees or touches the files, you're in full control.
 Your users can thus safely submit any type of video to you - such as interview pitches, auditions, competition entries, feedback or educational videos.

 = Is the Clipchamp technology purely based on HTML5? =